Women in Physics at Warwick

 All undergraduate students are assigned a Personal Tutor who is a member of the Academic Staff in the Physics Department, and he or she will normally remain their tutor throughout the student's time at Warwick.
 The Department endeavours to ensure that whenever possible, mixed gender tutorial groups are made up of at least two female and two male undergraduates.

 There may be occasions when students would like to discuss personal matters with a member of staff who is of the same gender.
-In these situations, female students with a male tutor can contact any of the following female members of staff: Professor Julie Staunton, Professor Sandra Chapman, Professor Pam Thomas, Dr Rachel Edwards or Professor Geetha Balakrishnan.
+In these situations, female students with a male tutor can contact any of the following female members of staff: Professor Julie Staunton, Professor Sandra Chapman, Dr Susan Burrows, Dr Rachel Edwards or Professor Geetha Balakrishnan.

-Please see the Departmental Undergraduate Welfare pages and the links therein for more details on welfare and the tutorial system.
+Please see the Departmental Undergraduate Handbook and the links therein for more details on student support

 Nobel Prizes awarded to women in Science.